lima21bd/IEEE-CIS-Fraud-Detection/readme.md

 - [x] XGBoost_92.95

   This directory contains **Three** documents for xgboost based model such as notebook without cell output, correlation of the important features with the target class & Kaggle   output submission file.

 - [x] LGBM_93.64

   This directory contains **Three** documents for lgbm based model such as notebook without cell output, correlation of the important features with the target class & Kaggle       output submission file.

+ - [x] Ensemble_93.89

+   This directory contains **Two** documents of Code & Kaggle output submission file for the ensembled model made out of LGBM & XGBoost.

  - [x] Report.pdf

    This document contains Abstract, Methodology, Result Analysis of this project.

 ![Link](https://user-images.githubusercontent.com/38761302/122549067-e6ebad00-d053-11eb-921b-ccad79637913.png)